No. 51: Randy Johnson

 = 603 games started is also 21st all time.

-= 190 hit batters, fifth all-time in hit batters and almost 40 more than Nolan Ryan or Don Drysdale.
-Effectively wild, you might say.
-And less crazy.
+= 190 hit batters, most all-time by a left-hander, tied for sixth all-time, almost 40 more than Nolan Ryan or Don Drysdale.
+Effectively wild.

 Who else wore No. 51 in SoCal sports history?
 Make a case for: